The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Total Flux Density Observations with MeerKAT, ATCA and ALMA

 \subsection{ALMA Observations}

 We observed SN~1996cr also with the Atacama Large Millimeter Array on several occasions in 2019, as part of program \#2018.1.00007.S (PI: F. Bauer) at 108.0, 223.0, 339.9, and 465.5 GHz (bands 3, 6, 7, and 8, respectively) on the dates given in Table~\ref{tfluxd} below.
 The observations were taken with the Atacama Compact Array of ALMA (ACA), and centred on the SN position, with a total bandwidth of 7.5 GHz in each frequency.
-The data were reduced using \textsc{CASA} \citep{McMullin+2007}.
+The data were reduced using \textsc{CASA}.
 The flux density scale at ALMA is set by observations of one of a set of unresolved calibrator sources (``grid'' sources), referred ultimately to solar system objects, and is accurate to $\sim$10\% \citep{Francis+2020}.
 Spectral cubes were inspected by eye to flag and remove any channels affected by strong line emission (e.g.\ CO) associated with the disk of host galaxy.
-Images were made using the CLEAN algorithm, using the CASA task {\tt tclean}, adopting Briggs weighting with minimal CLEANing via automasking with 100 iterations and a threshold sensitivity of 4.25 times the image background rms value.
-As the flux density of SN~1996cr, we report the peak brightness value (\Jb) at its position.
-In bands 6, 7, and 8, extended thermal dust emission associated with a nearby spiral arm dominates, and thus we only report $3\sigma$ upper limits.
+Images were again made using the CLEAN algorithm (\textsc{CASA}:{\tt tclean}), adopting Briggs weighting with {\tt robust = 0}.